 Fredric N. Eshelman, Pharm.D., has served as a member of our Board of Directors since February 2015.
-Dr. Eshelman founded Eshelman Ventures, LLC in March 2014, which invests in a variety of companies, primarily in the healthcare sector, and has served as a principal since its founding.
-Dr. Eshelman served as Chief Executive Officer for Pharmaceutical Product Development, Inc., a contract research organization, from June 1990 to December 2011, as Senior Vice President, Development and a member of the board of directors of the former Glaxo Inc., a pharmaceutical company, from 1989 to 1990.
-Since September 2015, Dr. Eshelman has served as the chairman of the board of directors of The Medicines Company, a publicly traded biopharmaceutical company.
-Dr. Eshelman also currently serves as chairman of the board of directors of Eyenovia, Inc., a publicly traded biopharmaceutical company, where he has been a member of the board of directors since December 2014, and he has served on the board of directors of Valeant Pharmaceuticals International, Inc., a publicly traded

-Canadian pharmaceutical company, since March 2016.
-Dr. Eshelman previously served on the board of directors of Furiex Pharmaceuticals, a publicly traded biopharmaceutical company, from 2010 until July 2014, when it was sold to Forest Labs/Actavis, and of Pharmaceutical Product Development, Inc., a contract research organization that was publicly traded until 2011, from 1986 until 2011.
+Dr. Eshelman founded Eshelman Ventures, LLC in March 2014, which invests in a variety of companies, primarily in the healthcare sector, and has served as a principal since its founding, Dr. Eshelman served as Chief Executive Officer for Pharmaceutical Product Development, Inc., a contract research organization, from June 1990 to December 2011, as Senior Vice President, Development and a member of the board of directors of the former Glaxo Inc., a pharmaceutical company, from 1989 to 1990.
+He currently serves as chairman of the board of Eyenovia, Inc. a publicly traded biopharmaceutical company, where he has been a member of the board of directors since December 2014.
+In April 2020, Dr. Eshelman was appointed to the board of directors and became chairman of the board of Aravive, Inc. a publicly traded biotechnology company.
+Previously, Dr. Eshelman served as the chairman of the board of directors of The Medicines Company, a publicly traded biopharmaceutical company.
+He has served on the board of directors of Valeant Pharmaceuticals International, Inc. (now known as Bausch Health), a publicly traded Canadian pharmaceutical company, since March 2016, Dr. Eshelman previously served on the board of directors of Furiex Pharmaceuticals, a publicly traded biopharmaceutical company, from 2010 until July 2014, when it was sold to Forest Labs/Actavis, and of Pharmaceutical Product Development, Inc., a contract research organization that was publicly traded until 2011, from 1986 until 2011.
 He also serves on the boards of directors of a number of privately held biopharmaceutical companies.
-Dr. Eshelman also served on the executive committee of the Medical Foundation of North Carolina, the board of the North Carolina Biotechnology Center, and the Board of Trustees for the University of North Carolina at Wilmington.
+Dr. Eshelman also served on the executive committee of the Medical Foundation of North Carolina, the board of the North Carolina Biotechnology Center, and the Board of Trustees for the University of North Carolina System.
 In addition, Dr. Eshelman serves as an adjunct professor at the University of North Carolina at Chapel Hill School of Pharmacy, where he chairs the Board of Visitors.
 Dr. Eshelman received his B.S. in pharmacy from the University of North Carolina at Chapel Hill, and a Pharm.D. from the University of Cincinnati.
 Dr. Eshelman has also received an Honorary D.Sc. from the University of North Carolina at Chapel Hill.
-We believe that Dr. Eshelman is qualified to serve as a member of our Board of Directors based on his experience in the life sciences, biotechnology and pharmaceutical industries and for his knowledge of corporate development matters.
+We believe Dr. Eshelman is qualified to serve as a member of our Board of Directors based on his experience in the life sciences, biotechnology and pharmaceutical industries and for his knowledge of corporate development matters.